 An ongoing voice on Parliament Hill

 October 4, 2016 was a momentous day for the ALS cause in Canada as the first meeting of the federal ALS Caucus was held.
-The ALS Caucus represents an established group of parliamentarians and senators of all political stripes who have come together to better understand the realities of ALS, including the care and research challenges it presents as well as opportunities to address them.
-ALS Canada spearheaded the creation of the caucus, which provides an ongoing forum for discussion with the federal government.
+The ALS Caucus represents an established group of Members of Parliament and Senators from all parties who have come together to better understand the realities of ALS after seeing their colleague Mauril Bélanger, MP, progress rapidly following his ALS diagnosis.
+The Caucus provides an ongoing forum for discussion of the research, treatment and care challenges presented by an ALS diagnosis, as well as opportunities to address them.

 Improved support for veterans with ALS

-Research suggests that people who served in the military are approximately twice as likely to develop ALS compared to those who have not served.
+Research suggests that people who served in the military have an increased risk of developing ALS.
 Because of the progressive nature of ALS, some veterans were dying of the disease before having the chance to submit their case to Veterans Affairs Canada.
 It was clear that veterans diagnosed with ALS needed better, faster access to support.

-ALS Canada, along with our volunteer advocates, helped to spearhead efforts to improve disability benefits for veterans living with ALS.
+Along with our volunteer advocates, we helped lead efforts to improve disability benefits for veterans living with ALS.
 In 2010, Veterans Affairs Canada increased the benefits and improved support for veterans living with ALS.
 To learn more, visit veterans.gc.ca or contact the Royal Canadian Legion.